jobs.ac.uk - Great jobs for bright people

 • Have a clear vision of the research area.

-Although passion, knowledge and enthusiasm is vital, you must have a clear outline of how you see your research journey progressing: the big question should always be at the forefront of your mind.
+Although passion, knowledge and enthusiasm are vital, you must have a clear outline of how you see your research journey progressing: the big question should always be at the forefront of your mind.

 • Assessment and viva preparation– the three P’s: prepare, plan and practice!